General Support Program

 ARTISTIC/CULTURAL VALUE: The applicant is thoughtful in delivering programs and services that advance the organization’s artistic/cultural mission; demonstrates intentionality behind upcoming programming; and shows commitment to the success and development of Phoenix artists.

-FINANCIAL AND LEADERSHIP CAPACITY: The applicant shows fiscal accountability and is flexible to keep up with the challenges the organization faces during the Coronavirus crisis, including fiscal health, staff, and board development, and a focus on the future; and reveals leadership's intentionality and thoughtfulness regarding building equity into the organization (Equity Resources).
+FINANCIAL CAPACITY: The applicant shows fiscal accountability, including fiscal health, staff, and board development, and a focus on the future.

 Recommended Organizations